onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-| `X` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 32-bit float values or tensor of 64-bit float values
+| `X` | variadic of tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 32-bit float values or tensor of 64-bit float values

 #### Results: